 American Wagyu raised by Craig in Texas.
-Six steers, one harvest, this November.
+Six steers, one harvest, November 2026.

 Six Wagyu-Angus steers grazing on Texas pasture at golden hour.